-You’ve heard all the information about probiotics and how important they are for your gut health, but what about prebiotics?
+You’ve heard all the information about probiotics and their importance for your gut health, but what about prebiotics?
 Even though they sound the same, prebiotics are very different from probiotics, yet they may be just as important to your gut health.

-Understanding what prebiotics are can help you take a step in the right direction and can possibly help you improve your health, increase your energy, elevate your mood, sharpen your focus, and might even help you lose weight.
+Understanding what prebiotics are can help you take a step in the right direction and can possibly help you improve your health, increase your energy, elevate your mood, sharpen your focus, and help with weight management.

 Prebiotics and Probiotics

-Probiotics are foods or high-quality supplements that are enriched with live microorganisms that assist the good bacteria in your body, primarily the gut.
+Probiotics are foods high-quality supplements enriched with live microorganisms that assist the good bacteria in your body, primarily the gut.
 More and more studies are proving that having a healthy balance of gut bacteria in your body is essential to living a healthy life.
-If you do not naturally have that healthy balance, it’s believed you can achieve it through ingesting foods with natural probiotics or with a supplement.
+If you don’t naturally have that healthy balance, it’s believed you can achieve it through ingesting foods with probiotics or with a supplement.

 Prebiotics are typically found in high-fiber foods and are not easily digestible by the human body, but they do act as food for the microflora that lives in the human body.
 Basically, prebiotics feed the good bacteria in your body so that they can effectively produce nutrients and support a healthy digestive system.